 At some point, likely before we crossed paths, you asked out loud, “Who am I to share my story?
 What makes me think my story is more important than anyone else’s?”
 You worried that perhaps you’re too ordinary, too boring, too cocky to think that someone else would want to read or hear your words.
 We listen to you and we nod our heads.
 We know this one well.
 And we tell you, with the loose threads of your entire life strewn in mad chaos across our laps, that “We, fellow human, are storytellers.”

-Storytellers embrace the idea that every single person’s words are as important as anyone else’s, not because they’re inherently more fascinating, but because they capture the vast yet universal experiences of being human.
-For the storyteller and her audience, storytelling serves as a conduit for seeing and being seen, holding out one’s hand and having it held, connecting one heart to another until community sparks and arises.
+Storytellers embrace the idea that every person’s words are as important as anyone else’s, not because they’re inherently more fascinating, but because they capture the vast yet universal experiences of being alive.
+For the storyteller and their audience, storytelling serves as a conduit for seeing and being seen, holding out one’s hand and having it held, connecting one heart to another until community sparks and arises.
 Storytelling offers a way of creating and being in the world, richly and fully, no matter who you are and what you have or haven’t done.

 Storytelling, we show you—as we bend and spin our fingers, weaving with you a new picture from your life’s original threads—is your birthright.
 It is a revealing of and the reveling in the events that made you who you are; it is an invitation to others to reach out their long fingers and to touch with trembling tips the threads that they see in themselves.
 Storytelling, as a birthright, welcomes others to widen their eyes in recognition and open their hearts in hope.
 Storytelling, as a birthright, curates a space in which people—living, breathing human beings—can finally feel seen, heard, and held.